 Note: This course is required for M.Sc. students in graduate programs in the Department of Biological Sciences.

 Advances in Ecology and Evolution (Series)

-Contact hours per week: 3-0-0 Recent advances in the fields of ecology, evolution and systematics, with an emphasis on primary literature and modern techniques.
+Recent advances in the fields of ecology, evolution and systematics, with an emphasis on primary literature and modern techniques.

-BIOLOGY 7010 Advances in Molecular and Cellular Biology (Series)
+Advances in Molecular and Cellular Biology (Series)